Grand Park: Significant events

-On September 22, 2019 Armenia's Prime Minister Nikol Pashinyan held a rally at the park that was attended by around 10,000 Armenian Americans.
+On September 22, 2019, Armenia's Prime Minister Nikol Pashinyan held a rally at the park that was attended by around 10,000 Armenian Americans.

+On July 4, 2023, due to restrictions on fireworks in Downtown Los Angeles, Gloria Molina Grand Park began hosting drone shows.

 During the 2028 Summer Olympics the park will serve as a venue for the marathon, race walk and road cycling.